-Moreover, brands hope to meet a very open and innovative crowd in Second Life, one can multiply the brand messages into their own social networks.
-And being in Second Life does not only create worthy experience with virtual worlds in general but also a good reason to talk about - a fact that has proven right given the heavy press coverage about brands like Adidas or American Apparel who were among the first to enter Second Life with virtual shops.
+Moreover, brands hope to meet a very open and innovative crowd in Second Life, one that can multiply the brand messages by passing it on to their own social networks.
+And being in Second Life does not only create a rich experience with virtual worlds in general, but it is also a conversation starter - a fact proven by the heavy press coverage about brands like Adidas or American Apparel, who were among the first to enter Second Life with virtual shops.